 Drop off points for any donations:

-Tulbagh: Chain on Main Retail Shop (situated at the old Saronsberg Theatre), 19 Van Der Stel Street, Tulbagh.
+Tulbagh: Chain on Main Retail Shop (The Yellow House), 25 Van Der Stel Street, Tulbagh.

 Ceres: Ceres Veterinary Hospital, Diere Plesier, Pick n Pay Ceres.

 Wolseley: Chain Shelter, 19 Mill Street, Wolseley (on Google Maps).